 These powerful apps come standard on every Mac, and they bring out the creative side of students and teachers alike. iPhoto makes it easy to put together captivating slideshows, make a photo book to recap the school year, or chronicle a field trip with snapshots.
 With iMovie, your class can use simple yet powerful editing tools to create video projects, like a documentary on a student election or a trailer for a school play.
 And with GarageBand, students can record, edit, and mix their own music or sound effects for any project.
 The possibilities for your classroom are endless.

 When curious minds meet Mac, amazing things happen.
-And with Aperture, Final Cut Pro X, and Logic Pro X, you and your students can produce incredible creative projects with the same tools that the pros use.
+And with Final Cut Pro X and Logic Pro X, you and your students can produce incredible creative projects with the same tools the pros use.
 These apps (sold separately) let your classroom take full advantage of the power of the Mac to enhance photographs, make music, and edit video.
 Just like the pros do in the real world.

 The Mac App Store is packed with education apps to help your students learn and create.
 Whether they’re using flash cards to practice vocabulary or high-powered statistical tools for math, you’ll be amazed at what Mac apps can add to your lessons.

 The Mac becomes a more powerful learning tool every time you add a new app.
 Let your students explore a 3D model of the skeletal system with an anatomy app.
 Teach about the electoral college with an app that turns data into visually stunning charts and graphs.
 Or find an art history app that gives your students an up-close look at museum masterpieces around the world.
 It’s easy to search the Mac App Store and find an app (or two or three) to enhance almost any lesson.